-iPad 2 will sport two cameras and higher-res display, say suppliersAlex Wagner - Deputy Managing Editor, News Desk
+iPad 2 will sport two cameras and higher-res display, say suppliersAlex Wagner - Editorial Director of News and Content

 It seems that we can't go a day without hearing more tablet news and rumors, and today isn't going to be any different.
 This time we've got more rumors about the next iteration of Apple's iPad and just what features it will/will not have.
 This information comes from Reuters, who is reporting that they've heard from several different sources inside Apple component suppliers that production is ramping up, although only two would confirm that the ramp-up was for the iPad 2.
 One of those two said that the next iPad will sport both front and rear cameras (like the alleged cases from yesterday show), while the other tipster said that the device will be lighter, thinner, and have a higher-res display than what's found in the current model.